 Stick With “I” :

-Whatever the reason for your feelings, avoid putting the blame on the other person when you tell him or her how you feel.
+Whatever the reason for your feelings, avoid blaming the other person when you tell him or her how you feel.

-Don’t start pointing out all the faults or issues the person has that is leading you to make your decision to reject them.
+Don’t start pointing out all the faults or issues the person has that are leading you to make your decision to reject them.